Volunteer Your Time

 People who recognise the dangers of prostate cancer and want to support us and help us.

-We hold a monthly members' meeting at the Newclose cricket club on the 4th Thursday of each month.
+We hold a monthly members' meeting on the 4th Thursday of each month.
 The meetings usually include an external speaker who often has some expertise in diagnosing, treating, recovering from or managing prostate cancer.
 The meeting is a great opportunity to discuss your situaton with people who have "been there, done that".

 The group also circulate a monthly newletter which includes many articles about the disease, our group and some terrible jokes from our chairman.